salesforce-marketingcloud/react-native-marketingcloudsdk/README.md

 ## Installation

-* Plugin is built with a dependency min of React Native 0.60.0+
+* Plugin has a version dependency on React Native v0.60+

 #### 1. Add plugin to your application via [npm](https://www.npmjs.com/package/react-native-marketingcloudsdk)